Oj-washingtone/taskify/README.md

 ## Overview

 Taskify is a high-performance, production-ready scheduling and task management mobile application built with React Native and Expo.
-It features a beautifully fluid dual-view UI (Timeline and List views), comprehensive global state management, deep offline resilience, and mobile-native capabilities like local push notifications and native email integrations.
+It features a beautifully fluid dual-view UI (Timeline and List views), a robust Hybrid State Management architecture (Redux + Context), deep offline resilience, and modern mobile-native capabilities like Native Google OAuth Sign-In, local push notifications, and dynamic profile avatars.

 ---